wraith13/web-media-player/README.template.md

 > Please make sure your operating system and web browser are up to date.

 > [!NOTE]
-> If media playback on an iPhone or iPad is not working correctly, please restart the device.
+> If media playback on your iPhone or iPad isn't working correctly, try restarting your device.

 ## 🎯 Feature